vsheahan/hashtraceai/README.md

 First, create a password-protected private key and a corresponding public key.
 The private key will be used for signing, and the public key will be used for verification.

-You will be prompted to create and confirm a password for the private key.
+You must create and confirm a password for the private key.
+Empty passwords are not allowed.

 ```bash
 python3 cli.py keys generate --priv private_key.pem --pub public_key.pem